-H 4.4 Downtown area: A variety of housing types should be located in and near downtown Salem to provide opportunities for residents to live near jobs, shopping, and entertainment, with higher-density housing concentrated downtown.
+H 4.4 Downtown area: A variety of housing types should be located in and near downtown Salem to provide opportunities for residents to live near jobs, shopping, and entertainment.

 H 5 Livability and Sustainability Goal: Enhance Salem's neighborhoods to ensure that they are safe, welcoming, stable, sustainable, and attractive places to live.